 Thanksgiving Day celebrated in the city

 The spirit of Thanksgiving was felt across the city as people came together to celebrate the holiday with food and camaraderie.
-There was a sense of giving back as many people across the city volunteered there time to help others.
+There was also a sense of giving back as many people across the city are volunteering their time to help others.

 Macy's Thanksgiving Day Parade